qianyisun/CaseStudy_1/README.md

     2. 02-get-episodes-duration.ipynb

-       This notebook uses the episodes dataset to add a duration column.
+       This notebook uses the episodes dataset to add a column labeled "duration", which is how long a patient stayed at a SNF.
 Duration of stay is defined as the difference between the AdmitDate and DischargeDate columns.
 This column is used in determining how much work is neccesary at each SNF.

     3. 03-Calculate-Num-CC.ipynb